 - A stove top

-- Some containers for storing your finished product
+- Some containers for storing your finished product such as a glass jar or parchment paper

-- Ingredients for making lotion bars
+- Ingredients for making lotion bars (see below)

 Ingredients for making DIY Lotion Bars

 Before you get started, gather all of your ingredients.
 Here is a rundown of everything you’ll need.
 I order all of my ingredients from Amazon and have included links for you so you can quickly gather everything.
 Keep in mind that these same ingredients can be used in other DIY beauty projects like DIY Fizzy bath bombs, DIY Body Wash with Essential Oils, lip balms, and more.
-You’ll get more than one use out of these.
+You’ll get more than one use out of these ingredients.

 Beeswax Pellets